 ‘Can I work remotely from another country for a week?’
 Yes, you can, and normally this won’t require you to apply for a work visa.
 Having said that, always double-check the official guidelines, as each country will have different rules.

-Providing you are visiting somewhere for recreation, most of the time working there for seven days visa-free shouldn’t be a problem.
+Providing you are visiting somewhere for recreation, most of the time working from overseas for seven days visa-free shouldn’t be a problem.
 For longer periods, some nations have started offering a so-called ‘digital nomad visa,’ including many Caribbean islands as well as European states like Estonia, Iceland and Croatia.
 These visas are specifically designed to allow remote workers to stay in a nation for upwards of six months.

 2.4 Learn about the tax requirements